geohackweek/nDarrays/_episodes/02-xarray-architecture.md

   * _coords_: dictionary-like container of DataArrays intended to label points used in data_vars
   * _attrs_: ordered dictionary holding metadata

-### sample dataset

-Let's explore the xarray architecture using some sample climate data from the European Centre for Medium-Range Weather Forecasts ([ECMWF](http://www.ecmwf.int/)).
-We will use their ERA-Intrim climate reanalysis project.
-You can download the data in netcdf format [here](http://apps.ecmwf.int/datasets/data/interim-full-daily/levtype=sfc/).
-As is the case for many climate products, the process involves downloading large netcdf files to a local machine.

-Note: this example follows and expands from xarray developer Stephan Hoyer's [blog post](https://www.continuum.io/content/xray-dask-out-core-labeled-arrays-python).

 ### begin by importing the xarray library

 {% highlight python %}